Searching a Database of Source Codes Using Contextualized Code Search: Evaluation

 $H_0^{A, B} =$ ``The average score for search strategy $A$ is worse than the score for search strategy $B$.''

 Our goal is to see if we can reject this null hypothesis for various combinations of $A$ and $B$.
 Unfortunately, our experimental setup is rather complex, as there are two sources of variability in our experimental setup: (1) the set of participants chosen, as well as (2) the set of search tasks selected.
 With a different set of participants and a different set of search tasks, we may have obtained different results.

 Hence, a classical statistical test such as a $t$-test is not directly applicable, as it assumes the ratings are sampled (identically and independently distributed) from a single population.
 In our case, this assumption does not hold as the scores obtained by a single volunteer are conditioned upon the volunteer selected.

-Hence, we use a bootstrap-based method \cite{bootstrap} to attempt to reject the null hypothesis.
+Thus our use of a bootstrap-based method to attempt to reject the null hypothesis.
 For a particular pair of search methods, we re-sample with replacement from among the volunteers, and we re-sample with replacement from among the rating tasks, and compute the mean score.
 If $A$ has a better average than $B$, then for that re-sampled data set instance, the null hypothesis has been rejected.
 This process is repeated many times, and the fraction of the time that the null hypothesis is not rejected is the $p$-value of the test.